autowarefoundation/autoware-documentation/docs/how-to-guides/how-to-integrate-autoware-with-your-own-vehicle.md

 git clone git@github.com:YOUR_NAME/autoware.YOURS.git
 ```

-## 4. Create the description packages of your own vehicle
+## 4. Create the description packages of your vehicle

 Next, you need to create description packages that define the vehicle and sensor configuration of your robot.
-Once you’re done, you can launch your own robot model by specifying vehicle_model:=YOUR_VEHICLE sensor_model:=SAMPLE_SENSOR_KIT in the autoware launchers.
+Once you’re done, you can launch your robot model by specifying vehicle_model:=YOUR_VEHICLE sensor_model:=SAMPLE_SENSOR_KIT in the autoware launchers.

 Create the following two packages: